Guide to the Kansas Preservation Act

 b. any activities carried out by individuals, firms, organizations, etc., which receive financial assistance from any state agency or local government entity;

 c. any activities involving the issuing of a lease, permit, license, or certificate by a government unit - including zoning changes.

 Question: How can a city, county, or other governmental entity most easily comply with the requirements of this act?

 1. Identify all recognized historic properties within its geographical jurisdiction.

-2. Prepare a map indicating the boundaries of the historical properties with an indication of the 500 feet urban limits and the 1,000 feet rural limits, whichever is applicable.
+2. Prepare a map indicating the boundaries of the historical properties.

 3. Insure that adequate notice is provided to the SHPO of any project that may affect any such historic property or its environs.

 Question: As a property owner, what are my responsibilities in accordance with this law?

 Answer: If you are the owner of a listed property the application for a permit from your local governing body will trigger a review.
 The local governing body should contact our office with the pertinent information for us to complete the review.
 In some instances your local government may ask you to contact our office directly to receive a review.
 The local government may require a letter from our office to obtain a permit.
 To have your project reviewed in accordance with the state preservation law please contact the Cultural Resources Division at 785-272-8681.